 Sickora C, Chase SM

-(Forthcoming, Journal of Nursing Education)
+(Forthcoming, April 53(4) issue of the Journal of Nursing Education)

 Successful healthcare reform will require more than insuring 32 million additional Americans.
 It will demand that our expensive, hospital-and-provider-driven model of care succumb to a community-driven wellness model that emphasizes disease prevention.
 Nursing is perfectly situated to lead this transformation.